-Subject skills Level 7 Postgraduate Certificate Level 7 Postgraduate Diploma Level 7 MA Play, Policy and Practice C1 Solve Problems: identify and critically analyse and evaluate complex issues arising from the ./ / research, practices, theoretical approaches and debates in the subject of play.
-V V C2 Learn through reflection on practice and experience. ✓ ✓ C3 Develop practical and professional skills in order to operate in complex environments. ✓ ✓ C4 Demonstrate competencies in the application of play skills in appropriate situations. ✓ ✓ C5 X Utilise a variety of theoretical and research approaches in order to systematically and creatively deal with complex issues in the study and/or practice of play policy and practice. ✓ C6 X Critically conceptualise, evaluate and judge in order to evidence, propose and operationalize effective solutions in their professional context. ✓
+Subject skills Level 7 Postgraduate Certificate Level 7 Postgraduate Diploma Level 7 MA Education C1 Solve Problems: identify and critically analyse and evaluate complex issues arising from the research, practices, theoretical approaches and debates in the subject of education. \checkmark \checkmark C2 Learn through reflection on practice and experience. \checkmark \checkmark C3 Develop practical and professional skills in order to operate in complex environments. \checkmark \checkmark C4 Demonstrate competencies in the application of education skills in appropriate situations. \checkmark \checkmark C5 × Utilise a variety of theoretical and research approaches in order to systematically and creatively deal with complex issues in the study and/or practice of education. \checkmark C6 X Critically conceptualise, evaluate and judge in order to evidence, propose and operationalize effective solutions in their professional context. \checkmark C7 X Demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing self-development methods as a professional. \checkmark

-Subject skills Level 7 Postgraduate Certificate Level 7 Postgraduate Diploma Level 7 MA Play, Policy and Practice C7 X Demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing self-development methods as a professional. ✓ C8 X Demonstrate a critical awareness of current problems and/or new insights, informed through research into their academic and professional practice. ✓ C9 X Disseminate professional knowledge and research to the wider professional community in order to inform others of current and developing evidence relating to play policies and practices.
-Disseminate professional knowledge and research to the wider professional community in order to inform others of current and developing evidence relating to play policies and practices.
+Subject skills Level 7 Postgraduate Certificate Level 7 Postgraduate Diploma Level 7 MA Education C8 X Demonstrate a critical awareness of current problems and/or new insights, informed through research into their academic and professional practice. \checkmark C9 Х X Disseminate professional knowledge and research to the wider professional community in order to inform others of current and developing evidence relating to education.

-Prac tical, professional and employability skills Level 7 Postgraduate Certificate Level 7 Postgraduate Diploma Level 7 MA Play, Policy and Practice D1 Exhibit high personal effectiveness that demonstrates critical self-awareness, self-reflection and self-management of time and resources. ✓ ✓ D2 Communicate effectively using listening skills, effective oral and written communication of ideas and arguments, using a range of media. ✓ ✓ D3 Display effective use of digital competence to support their own professional practice and academic study. ✓ ✓ D4 Demonstrate relevant personal and interpersonal skills.
-Being capable of working independently as well as with others.
-0 0 D5 X Reflect on research into professional experience and be able to integrate new knowledge with past experience and apply it to their professional context. ✓
+Prac Practical, professional and employability skills Level 7 Postgraduate Certificate Level 7 Postgraduate Diploma Level 7 MA Education D1 Exhibit high personal effectiveness that demonstrates critical self-awareness, self- reflection and self-management of time and resources. \checkmark \checkmark D2 Communicate effectively using listening skills, effective oral and written communication of ideas and arguments, using a range of media. \checkmark \checkmark D3 Display effective use of digital competence to support their own professional practice and academic study. \checkmark \checkmark D4 Demonstrate relevant personal and interpersonal skills.
+Being capable of working independently as well as with others. \checkmark \checkmark D5 X Reflect on research into professional experience and be able to integrate new knowledge with past experience and apply it to their professional context. \checkmark D6 X Act sensitively to diversity in people and different situations and systematically demonstrate the ability to continue to learn through critical reflection on practice and experience. \checkmark

-D6 X Act sensitively to diversity in people and different situations and systematically demonstrate the ability to continue to learn through critical reflection on practice and experience. ✓ D7 X Demonstrate a critical awareness of the responsibility of those in various professional roles for providing places and spaces for play, and how this may be reflected in their own use of places and spaces for recreation and leisure and for solitary and social play. ✓ D8 X X Demonstrate the ability to communicate complex problems and their resolution in a clear and effective manner to a multi-disciplinary professional community.
+D7 - Demonstrate a critical awareness of the responsibility of those in various professional roles for providing education, and how this may be reflected in their own use of education as a policy driver for social change. \checkmark D8 X Х Demonstrate the ability to communicate complex problems and their resolution in a clear and effective manner to a multi-disciplinary professional community.

-19 Curriculum matrix
+19 Curriculum matrix - elected routes